Stephanie Brown (character): The New 52 publication

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Barbara Gordon takes the role of Batgirl once again, with Stephanie Brown no longer existing in mainstream continuity.
-In June 2012, fans of the character attempted a letter movement, sending waffles, waffle mix, and/or letters to the editors, expressing a wish to see her published once more.
+In June 2012, fans of the character attempted a letter movement, sending waffles, waffle mix, or letters to the editors, expressing a wish to see her published once more.
 Shortly thereafter, Dan DiDio claimed in an interview that about ten waffles had arrived and expressed doubt that her fandom was really as strong as it appeared.

 On October 11, 2013, writer Scott Snyder announced at New York Comic Con that Brown would appear as Spoiler beginning in the third issue of DC's 2014 weekly series Batman Eternal.
 Brown made her first New 52 appearance in Batman (vol. 2) #28, a teaser issue for Batman Eternal.

 Fictional character biography

-Stephanie Brown is the daughter of the Cluemaster, one of Gotham City's third-rate criminals.
-Her father spent most of her childhood in jail or away from the family.
-He claims to be rehabilitated upon his return to Gotham, but Stephanie becomes furious when she discovers that he is actually returning to crime, this time not leaving his trademark clues behind.
+Stephanie Brown is the daughter of the Cluemaster, one of Gotham City's third-rate criminals, and a registered nurse named Crystal Brown.
+Her father spends most of her childhood in jail or away from the family and claims to be rehabilitated upon his return to Gotham.
+Stephanie becomes furious when she discovers that he is actually returning to crime, this time not leaving his trademark clues behind.
 She decides something needs to be done.